ArjenSchwarz/packer_cleaner/README.md

 The easiest way to deploy it is by using the Serverless Application Repository.
 Search for it there and install.
 Alternatively you can run the provided `packaged-sam-template.yml` yourself.
 Either way, there are 2 parameters that can be provided:

-*   RunFrequency: How much time should there be between automated runs of the function?
-Defaults to 1 hour
+*   RunFrequency: When should the applications run checks?
+Defaults to once per hour
 *   MaxRuntime: How many hours is a Packer created instance allowed to run before being marked as too long?
 *   CleaningMethod: What should be done with the instances found?
 Defaults to only sending a notification, but allows for stopping or terminating the instance.
-For the stop or terminate options you will need to provide additional IAM permissions however.
+For the stop or terminate options you will need to manually provide additional IAM permissions.

 ## Trigger